tom-sapletta-com/proxmox-pfsense-OpenWRT-TrueNas/README.md

 3. Select Create VM in the top right corner.
 + [How to Install pfSense on Proxmox in 2023 - WunderTech](https://www.wundertech.net/how-to-install-pfsense-on-proxmox/)

-efore we look at how to install pfSense on Proxmox, ensure that you have a NIC installed in your Proxmox server as we’ll have to use this to pass it through to our pfSense virtual machine.
+Before we look at how to install pfSense on Proxmox, ensure that you have a NIC installed in your Proxmox server as we’ll have to use this to pass it through to our pfSense virtual machine.

 4. Give the VM a name, then check off start at boot.
 Select next to proceed.